mo-sangha/book/chapters/pointing-out.typ

 ==== #todo([Thinking As Many Thoughts as Possible])

 ==== Describing Awareness
+From Dorje Lekpa, who learned this from Eric L:

 In whatever state of mind, speak aloud a spontaneous description of your current experience of awareness.
 Speak only about awareness itself,